KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 other flags to consider / test :

-- `--cluster-status 'bjobs'` : allow snakemake to look at the status of jobs; this is not working on version of snakemake on Vital-it.
+- `--cluster-status 'bjobs'` : allow snakemake to look at the status of jobs; ~this is not working on version of snakemake on Vital-it~ it was updated, but for some reason cluster status is not allowed even in version 11
 - `--jobscript cluster_wrapper.sh`
 - `--keep-remote`